SAP/jenkins-library/documentation/docs/infrastructure/docker-rate-limit.md

 Those occur because Docker Hub has introduced rate limiting in November 2020.
 More background information is available [here](https://www.docker.com/pricing/resource-consumption-updates).

-There are various options to mitigate this issue.
-Options are listed here in no particular order.
+There are various options to mitigate this issue, which are listed below in no particular order.
-None of the options will work in all use-cases, please pick what works best for you.
+No single option will work in *all* use-cases, please pick what works best for you.

 ## Company-internal Docker Hub mirror